Fitness

 Quick Answer

-No, gym memberships are generally not HSA-eligible.
-The IRS considers general fitness expenses as personal, not medical.
+No, gym memberships are generally not HSA eligible.
+The IRS treats general fitness as personal, not medical.
+A doctor's Letter of Medical Necessity for a diagnosed condition is the narrow exception.

 What You Need to Know

 Gym memberships do not qualify as HSA-eligible expenses under normal circumstances.
 The IRS draws a line between medical treatment and general health maintenance.
-Even though exercise is good for your health, a gym membership is considered a personal expense.
-There is one narrow exception: if your doctor writes a Letter of Medical Necessity prescribing a specific exercise program to treat a diagnosed medical condition (such as obesity, heart disease, or physical therapy), the cost may qualify.
-This is rare and requires detailed documentation.
+Exercise is good for you, but a membership is still a personal expense.
+There is one narrow exception.
+If your doctor writes a Letter of Medical Necessity prescribing an exercise program to treat a diagnosed condition, the cost may qualify.
+Obesity, heart disease, and diabetes are the common examples.
+The letter must name the condition, state that the membership treats it, and be dated before you pay or reimburse.
+Save the letter with your itemized receipts.
+The same rule covers exercise equipment like a treadmill or a Peloton.

 Details and Exceptions